 -

-Choose Sunscreens with Iron Oxide: Look for sunscreens labeled "broad-spectrum" that contain iron oxide.
+Choose a Quality Sunscreen: Look for sunscreens labeled "broad-spectrum" that contain iron oxide.
 These products can offer comprehensive protection against both UV and visible light.
-I love Mesoestetic Melan 130 and Sonrei Clearly Zinq Tinted Mineral Gel.
+I love Mesoestetic Melan 130, Cotz Flawless Complexion Richly Tinted and Sonrei Clearly Zinq Tinted Mineral Gel.

 -

 Makeup with Added Benefits: Consider makeup products that include iron oxide, such as foundations and tinted moisturizers.
 In addition, not solely alone as your SPF for the love of God!
-They not only provide coverage but also offer added protection against visible light.
+They not only provide coverage but also offer added high quality protection against visible light.
+If you're not a makeup girly, try a tinted SPF.

 -